Birmingham Product Liability Attorney

 - Nursery products

-Defective Products that Kill and Injure Children
+Defective Products Can Be Dangerous and Kill Children

-Which Nursery Products Are Most Dangerous?
+Which Nursery Products Are The Most Dangerous?

 The CPSC lists the types of nursery products that have caused a large majority of infant and toddler deaths: